lucapette/vimfiles/README.markdown

 I'm using pathogen.vim to handle all my plugins in combination with git submodules.
 It's quite a common setup.
 Here a list of all my bundles.
-Please consider, it could be a little outdated.
+Please consider that it could be a little outdated.

 - [Ack.vim](http://www.vim.org/scripts/script.php?script_id=2572)
   This plugin is the Vim interface to [ack](http://betterthangrep.com/).
 I